-Prior to the warming pulses treatment (18 December 2010), plots were labelled with 0.02 g Potassium Nitrate-15N (min.
-99.19 atom % 15N; Campro Scientific GmbH, Germany), dissolved in 250 mL deionized water, resulting in 0.1 g 15N m-2.
-Leaf (2-3 medium aged leaves per plot and species, randomly chosen), root (fine roots from a soil
+Prior to the warming pulses treatment (18 December 2010), plots were labelled with 0.02 g potassium nitrate

-- 10 medium aged leaves per plot and species, randomly chosen), root (fine roots from a soil sample taken directly next to a randomly chosen plant per mesocosm and species) and soil samples (3 soil samples per plot were mixed; 2 cm diameter, 10 cm depth) were taken on 17 March 2011, after the winter warming pulses treatment.
-The samples were kept frozen until they were cleaned, dried (48 h at 50 °C) and ball milled. - 15 Mass spectroscopy analysis was done at the laboratory of Isotope Biogeochemistry, BayCEER, University of Bayreuth, with a combination of an elemental analyzer (Carlo Erba NC 2500, CE Instruments, Italy) and an isotope mass spectrometer (delta plus, Thermo Fisher Scientific, Germany).
-Atom % increase values for plant and soil material collected after the winter warming pulses treatment were calculated by comparing to - 20 values obtained from unlabelled reference plants (n = 5 per species) and soil material taken prior to the winter warming pulses treatment (n = 3 per experimental site).
-Due to missing volume readings, the isotopic signature of leachate could only be determined and related to volume of leachate for four mesocosms (Holcus lanatus and Plantago lanceolata mixed mesocosms at both sites for both winter warming pulses treatments), - which were permanently equipped by tipping buckets (7041.3000X, Theodor Friedrichs & Co., Germany).
-Therefore, no mass balancing of the label was possible, and we report 15N-atom% here.
+15N (min.
+99.19 atom % 15N; Campro Scientific GmbH, Germany), dissolved in 250 mL deionized water, resulting in $0.1 \text{ g}^{15} \text{Nm}^{-2}$.
+Leaf (2-3 medium-aged leaves per plot and species, randomly chosen), root (fine roots from a soil sample taken directly next to a randomly chosen plant per mesocosm and species) and soil samples (three soil samples per plot were mixed; 2 cm diameter, 10 cm depth) were taken on 17 March 2011, after the winter warming pulses treatment.
+The samples were kept frozen until they were cleaned, dried (48 h at 50 °C) and ball milled.
+Mass spectroscopy analysis was done at the laboratory of Isotope Biogeochemistry, BayCEER, University of Bayreuth, with a combination of an elemental analyser (Carlo Erba NC 2500, CE Instruments, Italy) and an isotope mass spectrometer (Delta Plus, Thermo Fisher Scientific, Germany).
+Atom % increase values for plant and soil material collected after the winter warming pulses treatment were calculated by comparing to values obtained from unlabelled reference plants (n = 5 per species) and soil material taken prior to the winter warming pulses treatment (n = 3 per experimental site).
+Due to missing volume readings, the isotopic signature of leachate could only be determined and related to volume of leachate for four mesocosms (Holcus lanatus and Plantago lanceolata mixed mesocosms at both sites for both winter warming pulses treatments), which were permanently equipped by tipping buckets (7041.3000X, Theodor Friedrichs & Co., Germany).
+Therefore, no mass balancing of the label was possible, and we report 15 N-atom % here.
+For interpretation of the data it is important to note that overall aboveground biomass significantly decreased by 9.2 % due to the warming pulses treatment (Schuerings et al., 2014).
+For single species, only H. lanatus showed a strong decrease by 29.2 % whereas the other species showed no significant treatment effects (Schuerings et al., 2014).